 The difference between a shrub syrup and a fruit vinegar is the amount of sugar.
 Typically a shrub syrup will have more sugar than a fruit vinegar, but there is a lot of variation.
 The mainstay of both is the fruit/herb/spice background and the vinegar.
 The amount of sugar often varies depending on which fruit you use.

 I have used Rhubarb Fennel shrub syrup on sheet pan dinners with great success.
 Just drizzle some oil and some shrub syrup over your proteins and veggies before cooking.

 I have used Smoked Cherry shrub syrup as an incredible salad dressing by adding a bit of olive oil to it to emulsify.

-Orange Chipotle shrub syrup and Ginger Lime syrup have enhanced fresh sliced strawberries into a dessert of beauty and awesome.
+Orange Chipotle shrub syrup and Ginger Lime syrup have enhanced fresh sliced berries into a dessert of beauty and awesome.
 I plan to try out Blackberry Mint shrub syrup on seasonal berries as they arrive.

 For an indepth-guide from Serious Eats on using different vinegars in cooking, click on this link.